 Weddings seem to have a language of their own and, though by the time you walk down the aisle, you’ll know your bomboniere from your boutonnieres, the first terms you’ll need to get your head around are those relating to wedding themes.
-Here are some of the most popular wedding theme ideas explained.
+Here are some of the most popular wedding theme ideas explained, from traditional to bohemian and alternative.
+We’ll also give you some venue recommendations for each theme.

 A classic or traditional wedding

 Formal celebrations that are prevalent in a classic or traditional wedding include professional wedding photos, the cutting of the cake, speeches, first dance, father-daughter and mother-son dances, and the garter and bouquet toss.
-If the couple are married in a church there may be further religious or cultural traditions that are incorporated into the ceremony also.
+If the couple is married in a church or religious setting, there may be further religious or cultural traditions that are incorporated into the ceremony also.
 For example, in some cultures, once the ceremony has commenced the bridal party will wait in a receiving line at the alter so that each and every guest present can come past one by one and congratulate the bridal party.
+Classic cars like Rolls Royce and Bentley’s are common options that perfectly match this theme.View Tatra Receptions View The HIGHLINE VENUE

-A contemporary and elegant wedding is another formal occasion, and while it has the foundations of a classic and traditional wedding, it has a contemporary twist.
-The contemporary twist can be modern design choices such as a non-traditional wedding dress or non-traditional wedding venue, as well as a modern take on invitations, styling, flowers and decorations.
+An elegant wedding is another formal occasion, and while it has the foundations of a classic and traditional wedding, it has a modern twist.
+The modern twist can be modern design choices such as a non-traditional wedding dress or non-traditional wedding venue, as well as a modern take on invitations, styling, flowers and decorations.
+Elegant weddings feature trend-focused styling choices rather than classic options.

-Contemporary and elegant weddings may include all of the formalities that are present at a traditional wedding, such as a sit-down dinner and speeches.
+Elegant weddings may include all of the formalities that are present at a traditional wedding, such as a sit-down dinner and speeches.
 A contemporary and elegant wedding usually includes all the key players in the bridal party too, such as the bridesmaids, groomsmen, flower girls and page boys.
+Any type of transport is an option, with on-trend cars popular choice.

 A vintage wedding may or may not include a sit-down dinner, however, a cocktail wedding is usually more applicable to a vintage theme as cocktail parties were all the rage in the roaring ’20s.
-Jazz music, vintage photo booths, vintage wedding cars and even a vintage style venue are all popular ways to enhance the vintage theme.
+Jazz music, vintage photo booths, vintage wedding cars and even a vintage-style venue are all popular ways to enhance the vintage theme that you’re going for.

-While a vintage wedding can be a formal occasion, it may not include all the traditional formalities or members of the bridal party.
+While a vintage wedding can be a formal occasion, it may not include all the traditional formalities or members of the bridal party, it’s up to you and what your vision is for your perfect day.

-Here are some examples of a vintage wedding.
+Here are some examples of a vintage wedding from our real wedding blogs.Clarence House Venues

 A vineyard wedding is usually a visual celebration of the beautiful, natural surroundings.
 The wedding ceremony might be held outdoors or indoors, and often the styling elements will reflect the surrounding landscape.
 A vineyard wedding usually mixes well with rustic elements and styling choices.